 - ensure induction and employee hand-out materials are produced and distributed to all employees so they are aware of company policies and requirements.

 - ensure that Conducting Business Guide for Employees clearly prohibits bribery.

 - risk assess the supplier base, based on country of origin, financial significance, and the nature of the product or service procured and then define suitable risk mitigation processes depending on the level of associated risk

 - seek reciprocal anti-bribery agreements with suppliers and service providers

 - ensure suitable contractual obligations and management controls are in place to verify compliance with this policy

-- ensure suitable management controls and where possible contractual obligations are in place to monitor the delivery of defined risk mitigation processes
+- ensure suitable management controls and where possible contractual obligations are in place to monitor delivery of defined risk mitigation processes.

 - ensure that employees or other persons involved in sales and marketing activities do not engage in bribery or any form of unethical inducement or payment including facilitation payments and ‘kickbacks’

 - create a ‘promotions and incentives policy’ to ensure that all promotions comply with this policy

 - ensure that appropriate promotions are not subject to misuse

 - will not offer facilitation payments directly or indirectly.